 - Received one or more of your Sacraments at OLGC;

-- Have an immediate family member who is a registered Parishioner or lives within the Parish boundaries.
+- Have an immediate family member who is a registered Parishioner.

 Wedding Coordinator - The Wedding Coordinator assists the family and friends who assemble on the day of the Wedding.
 They greet the family and guests, support and guide those proclaiming the Word, and instruct the gift bearers.
 They also assist the bride and groom and their families during the rehearsal and on the wedding day.
 There is a Wedding Coordinator assigned for each Wedding at OLGC.